nusco/narjillos/backlog.md

     Make it easier to move around the dish in a graphical run.
     I should also test navigation with a first-time user.

-xx Next/previous commands during demo
+xx "Previous" command during demo/following
 xx Visual effect when tracking/untracking
 x Mini-map